If you love canned spaghetti, you need to know how to make it at home. Here is our family recipe, with step by step photos and instructions!

 Step 5: Put it into jars (the overflow method)

 - Remember that the jars need to be hot when adding the hot spaghetti, so we like to work 2 at a time, pulling them out of the oven or dishwasher and adding the spaghetti.Fill a plastic jug with some of the spaghetti mixture.
 Use the ladle to pour the spaghetti into jars (using the funnel to guide it if you have one).
 You want to fill them until the spaghetti is as close to the top as you can get it, without it spilling over the rim of the jar.
-Run a clean butter knife around the inside of the jar to remove any air bubbles.Using a clean damp cloth, wipe around the rim of the jar to remove any juice or seeds and if needed, top up the jar with a splash of boiling water to get the liquid right to the top.Carefully place a seal on the jar and screw the ring/lid on tightly.
+Run a clean spatula or chopstick around the inside of the jar to remove any air bubbles.Using a clean damp cloth, wipe around the rim of the jar to remove any juice or seeds and if needed, top up the jar with a splash of boiling water to get the liquid right to the top.Carefully place a seal on the jar and screw the ring/lid on tightly.
 Place the jar to the side and move on to the next one.
 You’re done!

 Step 5: Put it into jars (the water bath method)

 - Fill your biggest stock pot with enough water to submerge the jars and cover them with at least 3cm of water and bring it to the boil.
 You will need to place a clean tea towel or wire rack on the bottom so that the jars are not in direct contact with the pot.Before filling the jars add ¼ teaspoon of citric acid to the jar.
 Continue to fill the jars with spaghetti, leaving a 1.2cm a gap at the top.
-Run a clean knife around the inside of the jar to remove any air bubbles.
-Place the seal on the jar and screw on the lid/band until just tight.Place the jars into the boiling water (a set of jar tongs is a super useful tool here) and once all jars are in the pot, bring it back to the boil and process the jars for 35 minutes.
+Run a clean spatula or chopstick around the inside of the jar to remove any air bubbles.
+Place the seal on the jar and screw on the lid/band until just tight.Place the jars into the boiling water (a set of jar tongs is a super useful tool here) and once all jars are in the pot, bring it back to the boil and process the jars for 90 minutes.
 Once that time is up, turn off the heat and leave the jars in the water for a further 5 minutes before removing them from the water.

 Step 6: Checking the seals